Ollie Smith (rugby union, born 2000): Professional career

 On 24 February 2021 it was announced that Smith had graduated from the academy to sign with Glasgow Warriors.

 International career

 In February 2022 Smith was called up to the Scotland squad for the 2022 Six Nations Championship.

 He was capped by Scotland 'A' on 25 June 2022 in their match against Chile.
 He received his first full international cap for Scotland in the 3rd test against Argentina in Santiago del Estero on 16 July 2022.
+He scored his first international try against Australia on 29 October 2022 at Murrayfield Stadium.

+In 2023 Smith was selected in Scotland's 33 player squad for the 2023 Rugby World Cup in France.

+On his comeback from injury he played for Emerging Scotland in their first match on 14 December 2024.